derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/08/2023 16:15:32 : 3 Database Admins walked into a NoSQL bar.
+01/09/2023 16:15:08 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A good programmer is someone who always looks both ways before crossing a one-way street.
+Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.
 <!-- replace-with-joke ends -->